Colm1711/snake_game/README.md

 ### Game Features

-- Score display keep track of food eaten
+- Score display keep track of food eaten in real time.

-- Display change in dark mode
+- Display change in dark mode.

-- Speed increase for difficulty
+- Speed increase for difficulty.

-- Collision detection
+- Collision detection for walls and body.

-- Keyboard and onscreen display controls
+- Keyboard and onscreen display controls.

-- Music button
+- Music with umute and mute features.

 [Back to top](<#contents>)